 Orders of that kind may be justified where the offence was committed with brutality, or where the prospects of the juvenile offender reforming through non-custodial interventions are negligible, or where the court assesses the risk posed by the juvenile offender and decides that he or she will probably re-offend and be a danger to the public for a considerable time to come.
 In such cases, maximum incapacitation is desirable.
 In cases of a grave nature but where the court forms the opinion that they were only the consequence of unfortunate yet transient immaturity of youth, from that maximum point the sentence should be graduated and proportional to the offender and the gravity of the offence, with a view to strike a balance between the need for public safety and that of rehabilitating the juvenile offender.
 A distinction must be made between the juvenile offender whose crime reflects unfortunate yet transient immaturity of youth from the rare juvenile offender whose crime reflects a deep-seated depravity.
-In the instant case, the juvenile offender defiled a child aged twelve years under threats of breaking her neck for which reason the gravity of the offence warrants an order of detention and I thus consider two (2) years and three (3) months period of detention to be appropriate for this offender.
+In the instant case, the juvenile offender defiled a child aged only six years for which reason the gravity of the offence warrants an order of detention and I thus consider a two (2) year period of detention to be appropriate for this offender.

 Against this, I have considered the fact that the juvenile offender pleaded guilty.
 The practice of taking guilty pleas into consideration is a long standing convention which now has a near statutory footing by virtue of regulation 21 (k) of The Constitution (Sentencing Guidelines for Courts of Judicature) (Practice) Directions, 2013.
 As a general principle (rather than a matter of law though) an offender who pleads guilty may expect some credit in the form of a discount in sentence.
 The requirement in the guidelines for considering a plea of guilty as a mitigating factor is a mere guide and does not confer a statutory right to a discount which, for all intents and purposes, remains a matter for the court's discretion.
 However, where a judge takes a plea of guilty into account, it is important that he or she says he or she has done so (see R v.
 Fearon [1996] 2 Cr.
 App.
 R (S) 25 CA).
-In this case therefore I have taken into account the fact that the juvenile offender has pleaded guilty, as one of the factors mitigating his sentence, hence reducing it by one third to one year (1) and four (5) months.
+In this case therefore I have taken into account the fact that the juvenile offender has pleaded guilty, as one of the factors mitigating his sentence, hence reducing it by one third to one year (1) and four (4) months.

-I have considered further the submissions made in mitigation of sentence and in his allocutus, especially the fact that he is a first offender, and thereby reduce the period to one years' detention.
-In accordance with section 94 (3) of The Children Act, to the effect that where a child has been remanded in custody prior to an order of detention being made in respect of the child, the period spent on remand shall be taken into consideration when making the order, I note that the juvenile offender has been in custody since 16th February, 2017.
-I hereby take into account and set off one year and six months as the period the juvenile offender has already spent on remand.
+I have considered further the submissions made in mitigation of sentence and in his allocutus and thereby reduce the period to one years' detention.
+In accordance with section 94 (3) of The Children Act, to the effect that where a child has been remanded in custody prior to an order of detention being made in respect of the child, the period spent on remand shall be taken into consideration when making the order, I note that the convict has been in custody since 25th May, 2017.
+I hereby take into account and set off one year and two months as the period the juvenile offender has already spent on remand.
 Having taken into account that period, I therefore find that the "time served" is an appropriate punishment for the juvenile offender and he should accordingly be set free unless he is being held for other lawful reason.